Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Devon and are not the council.
 About us

-The Health and Wellbeing Board meeting scheduled for 16 April 2026 was set to discuss a range of significant public health matters, including the Devon Dementia Strategy, suicide prevention, and initiatives to promote smoke-free environments.
-The board was also scheduled to review progress on the Joint Health and Wellbeing Strategy and the Better Care Fund.
+The Health and Wellbeing Board of Devon Council met on Thursday 16 April 2026 to discuss a range of important public health matters.
+Key topics included the development of a new dementia strategy, plans for suicide prevention across Devon, Plymouth, and Torbay, and initiatives to create a smoke-free South West.
+The Board was also scheduled to receive updates on the Better Care Fund and the Joint Health and Wellbeing Strategy implementation.

 Devon Dementia Strategy